MicrosoftDocs/azure-devops-docs/docs/report/powerbi/access-analytics-excel.md

 ![Entity relationships](_img/pbi-relationships.png)

-You will note that the Tags, Teams and Users are not related to any of the other data.
+Note that the Tags, Teams and Users are not related to any of the other data.
 This is due to how those entities are related.
 They are related by either many-to-many relationships which are not easily handled in these models or there are multiple relationships between the entities such as between users and work items (they are related by Assigned To, Created By, Changed By, and others).